zstergios/opencart-engintron/README.md

 You can install this plugin if you have VQMOD or OCMOD

-# VQMOD:
+# Installing via VQMOD:
 Upload the files on your website root folder (like public_html , httpdocs or www)

-# OCMOD:
+# Installing via OCMOD (Modern way):
-Zip folder contains of "ocmod" and install it through opencart v2.0+
+Zip folder contains of "ocmod" and select the zip in the Modification install through opencart v2.0+

 # General Information